capitancook/clj-fl/README.md

 lein repl
 ```

-Then, at the repl promptthen, at the repl prompt, type
+Then, at the repl prompt, type

 ```clojure
 (showorgalfa)